We all carry it and make decisions inside of it.

 For clinical directors, treatment teams, and behavioral health organizations

-A clinician absorbing unacknowledged grief becomes less attuned, less regulated, and less therapeutically present.
-That’s not a wellness issue—it’s a clinical quality issue.
+A clinician absorbing unacknowledged grief becomes less attunedto ther own needs, limits and capacity.
 And most clinicians are carrying it quietly, without language or support.

 Eating disorders, trauma, chronic illness, addiction, identity—grief is a thread in most of what clinicians treat.
 Practitioners without a grief framework are working without a map—often relying on instinct, over-functioning, or avoidance.